 Investors purchasing in this offering will incur immediate and substantial dilution.
-After giving effect to the sale of common stock offered in this offering assuming an initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2012 would have been \$80.7 million, or \$4.02 per share.
-This represents an immediate increase in pro forma net tangible book value of \$2.19 per share to existing stockholders, and an immediate dilution in the pro forma net tangible book value of \$8.98 per share to investors purchasing in this offering.
+After giving effect to the sale of common stock offered in this offering at the initial public offering price of \$15.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our proforma as adjusted net tangible book value as of December 31, 2012 would have been \$97.0 million, or \$4.70 per share.
+This represents an immediate increase in proforma net tangible book value of \$2.87 per share to existing stockholders, and an immediate dilution in the proforma net tangible book value of \$10.30 per share to investors purchasing in this offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share \$ 1 3.00 Historical net tangible book value (deficit) per share as of March 31, 2013 \$ (66.73) Pro forma increase in net tangible book value per share attributable to the conversion of all outstanding shares of our preferred stock into 12,838,127 shares of our common stock immediately prior to consummation of this offering 68.56 Pro forma net tangible book value per share March 31, 2013 1.83 Increase in pro forma net tangible book value per share attributable to investors purchasing in this offering 2.19 Pro forma as adjusted net tangible book value per share after this offering 4.02 Dilution per share to investors purchasing in this offering \$ 8.98
+Initial public offering price per share \$ 15.00 Historical net tangible book value (deficit) per share as of March 31, 2013 \$ (66.73) Pro forma increase in net tangible book value per share attributable to the conversion of all outstanding shares of our preferred stock into 12,838,127 shares of our common stock immediately prior to consummation of this offering 68.56 Pro forma net tangible book value per share March 31, 2013 1.83 Increase in pro forma net tangible book value per share attributable to investors purchasing in this offering 2.87 Pro forma as adjusted net tangible book value per share after this offering 4.70 Dilution per share to investors purchasing in this offering \$ 10.30

-The following table summarizes, on the pro forma as adjusted basis described above as of March 31, 2013, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by investors purchasing in this offering at an assumed initial public offering price of \$13.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering costs payable by us.
+The following table summarizes, on the proforma as adjusted basis described above as of March 31, 2013, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by investors purchasing in this offering at the initial public offering price of \$15.00 per share, before deducting underwriting discounts and commissions and estimated offering costs payable by us.